MissHaltLHIN/MissHaltLHIN/README.md

-# Project Atlas: Mississauga Halton Health Integration Network Map
+# :sparkles: Project Atlas: Mississauga Halton Health Integration Network Map

 In partnership with [Civic Tech Toronto](http://civictech.ca/) and the [Mississauga Halton Health Integration Network (LHIN)](http://www.mississaugahaltonlhin.on.ca/), we have produced a map to investigate supply and demand of health care resources.